Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Experimental results

-\iflong Following are experimental results, which indicate to which extent our idealized model for estimating the performance of the generic membership search algorithm is correct.
-The most difficult case for this algorithm is where there are only $k=2$ random generators $s_1,s_2$. \else The most difficult case for our algorithm is where there are only $k=2$ random generators $s_1,s_2$. \fi Thus, all of our experiments were conducted for $k=2$.
+We then moved to a systematic examination of the generic membership search algorithm.
+This algorithm worked efficiently and successfully in all experiments, and its time, space and length of output were all surprisingly close to the estimations computed in the previous sections.
+The most difficult case for this algorithm is where there are only $k=2$ random generators $s_1,s_2$.
+Thus, we have made a large battery of experiments for $k=2$.